obarthel/amiga-smbfs/README.md

 #### 5.1.4. `CHANGEUSERNAMECASE/K`

-Many file servers require that the user name is provided in all-upper-case characters or they will refuse to grant you access.
+Many file servers require that the user name is provided in all-upper-case characters, or they will refuse to grant you access.
 This is why **smbfs** defaults to convert the user name to all-upper-case characters.

 However, some file servers such as the **Solaris**/**OpenSolaris**/**OpenIndiana** SMB server require that the user name matches exactly and the conversion to all-upper-case characters will cause trouble.

-In order to disable the user name case conversion use the `CHANGEUSERNAMECASE=NO` option.
-If you omit the `CHANGEUSERNAMECASE` option altogether it will default to `CHANGEUSERNAMECASE=YES`.
+In order to disable the user name case-conversion, use the `CHANGEUSERNAMECASE=NO` option.
+If you omit the `CHANGEUSERNAMECASE` option altogether, it will default to `CHANGEUSERNAMECASE=YES`.

 #### 5.1.5. `CHANGEPASSWORDCASE/K`

-By default the password you provide with the `PASSWORD` option will not be changed before it is used for accessing the server's shared network file system.
+By default, the password you provide with the `PASSWORD` option will not be changed before it is used for accessing the server's shared network file system.

 However, it may be required to change the password to all-uppercase characters before it can be used.
 If this is necessary, you should either provide the password in this form or use the `CHANGEPASSWORDCASE=YES` option, which will cause it to be translated to all upper case characters.